gentimouton/projects-todo/README.md

 Each monster has a particular behavior, eg a crab moves sideways and can only be attacked from behind.
 Maybe the code from crowd-control could work for that.

+Map generator
+===

+Like Diablo or roguelike games.
+Maps are made of at most 10 blocks of 50x50 cells.
+Each block can have up to 4 gates, eg a North gate is a hole from 24,0 to 25,0, and the rest of row 0 are walls.
+Each block must have at least one gate.
+Blocks can be hand-made or generated.
+There must be exactly 3 blocks between the Start and Finish blocks.

 Driving item-game
 ===

 Drive any kind of vehicle (car, motorcycle, tank, ...).
 Core gameplay: Mario Kart driving.
 Long-term gameplay: item game, reuse and salvage parts from other vehicles for improvements to your own.
 Item game similar to D3 or Plundernauts.